MatheusAvellar/LiteLightbox/README.md

 ## TODO (= Cons)
 - Figure out browser compatibility (probably nothing incredible, I'll be honest)
 - Figure out if it's acceptably accessible (it probably is!
 I think)
+- Right-click on opened image should allow 'open in new tab'/'save image' etc
+- Large image loading indicator
+- Only run script on page load; `document.body` is null if script is put on `<head>`
+- Allow for multiple galleries

 ## How about adding (...)?
 No, thanks!
 This is mostly a personal project, fit to my (very) specific needs.
 If you'd like to add, remove, or change anything, feel free to fork this and build your own personalized version! :)